jahio/app-server-arena/readme.md

 ### Lonestar Ruby Conference, Austin, TX: July 19th, 2013

+# NOTE: THIS DOCUMENT IS A WORK IN PROGRESS.

+There may be technical inaccuracies or omissions at this point.
+These are being fact checked prior to the conference.

 This repository contains code, notes and other assets pertaining to my talk entitled "App Server Arena" that was given at Lonestar Ruby Conf in 2013.